ml-cube/ml3-platform-docs/md-docs/user_guide/data_explorer/dashboards.md

 - Select the edit icon to change its name, filters, color, or tags, and then select **Save**.
 - Select the delete icon to permanently delete the group.

+Platform-created groups are read-only, so their edit and delete actions are not available.
+You can still select the color dot to change their color.

 Changing a group's batch, time interval, or segments changes the data displayed for that group in every dashboard.
 Changing its color or name also changes its